 Turkey is an important supplier of textiles for the Triaz Group and for Germany in general.
 The garment industry is Turkey's second largest industry.
-In 2015 26% of Triaz own label production was made in Turkey.
+In 2017 26% of Triaz own label production was made in Turkey.
 One big advantage of Turkey is its geographical proximity to Germany, which makes visiting suppliers much easier and allows close co-operation.
+Because of many Syrian emigrants in the country a close look on working conditions, especially for them, became necessary.

-Number of factories manufacturing

-for Triaz's own labels in 2014: 8
+Number of factories manufacturing for Triaz's own labels in 2017: 4

-Thereof audited by FWF: 5
+Thereof audited by FWF: 4

-Thereof audited by other social
+Thereof audited by other social auditing organisations: 2

-auditing organisations: 6

 Thereof certified according to

-Global Organic Textile Standard: 8
+Global Organic Textile Standard: 2